Alex-Zhou99/Ecommerce-website/README.md

 * XAMPP & Brackets
 * HTML & CSS
 * Javascript
-This's all.
+<br>This's all.
 It's base of PHP environment!

 ##Installation
 * Install the XAMPP and Brackets.